-This third edition since 2002 of the Root Cause Analysis Handbook along with its ancillary resources have become the gold standard in root cause analysis (RCA) for both practitioners and students worldwide.
+The Root Cause Analysis Handbook along with its downloadable resources and RCA Map are the gold standard in root cause analysis (RCA) for both practitioners and students worldwide.

 It offers the unique breadth, depth, and practicality that can only come from six authors with a wellspring of 150+ years of combined consulting experience in the fields of risk/reliability engineering, risk management, incident investigation/root cause analysis, hazard analysis, process safety, environmental safety, loss prevention, asset integrity, and professional/ technical training.

-This comprehensive, 600-page package (book + downloads + RCA 17″ x 22″ map + online resources) presents the field-tested SOURCE methodology, or Seeking Out the Underlying Causes of Events, from ABS Consulting, an international firm with 50+ years of experience in 35+ countries.
-This model customizes, combines, and encapsulates global best practices for investigating incidents following any loss, whether related to people, equipment, software, structural failure, or other factors.
+This comprehensive, 600-page package (book + downloads + RCA 34″ x 22″ map + online resources) presents the field-tested SOURCE methodology, or Seeking Out the Underlying Causes of Events, from ABS Consulting, an international firm with 50+ years of experience in 35+ countries.
+This model customizes, combines, and encapsulates global best practices for investigating incidents following any loss.
+For example, loss related to people, equipment, software, structural failure, or other factors, this handbook will cover it.
 The methodology addresses (1) incident investigation and (2) corrective and preventive action requirements found in many regulations, industry standards, and guidance documents.

 Included are tips and tools for developing an ongoing incident investigation program and — importantly — successfully dealing with the resulting management, corporate culture, and process changes often required.

 SCOPE AND ORGANIZATION OF THE ROOT CAUSE ANALYSIS HANDBOOK

 The six authors use their collective global experience to guide you step-by-step through every phase of conducting a root cause analysis, including investigating, categorizing, reporting and trending, and ultimately eliminating the root causes of incidents with quality, reliability, environmental, health, safety, and production-process impacts.